-At breakfast a student must choose a full portion of at least three items to receive a complete school breakfast and one item must be 1⁄2 cup of fruit or juice.
-Items include: entrée, grain, fruit/juice & milk.
+Breakfast - Breakfast entrée choices will be offered each day plus fruit, 100% fruit juice and milk.
+To make a meal, a student must choose a full portion of at least three items and one item must be a 1⁄2 cup of fruit or juice.

-At lunch a student must choose a full portion of at least three of the five components to receive a complete school lunch and at least one component must be a 1⁄2 cup fruit or vegetables.
-Components include: entrée, grain, fruit, vegetable & milk.
+Lunch - A variety of lunch entrees - hot and cold options - will be offered each day for lunch, plus numerous side dishes.
+To make a meal, a student must choose a full portion of at least three of the five components and at least one component must be a 1⁄2 cup of fruit or vegetables.